 Cupcake Liner Cat in the Hat

-Circles can be tricky for beginning crafters, so start them off with a few pre-made, colorful ones: cupcake liners.
-Use a couple for this 2-D artwork of The Cat in the Hat, and encourage kids to add their own riff on the famous character.
-Try changing up the colors of his iconic hat, or giving him different facial expressions.
+Circles can be tricky for young crafters, so supply them with premade ones in the form of cupcake liners.
+Use a couple cupcake liners for this artwork of the Cat in the Hat, and encourage kids to add their own design riff on the famous character.
+Try changing up the colors of his iconic hat or giving him different facial expressions.